How to install and configure SAP HANA (Large Instances) on Azure

 Starting with SLES12 SP1 and RHEL 7.2, these parameters must be set in a configuration file in the /etc/sysctl.d directory.
 For example, a configuration file with the name 91-NetApp-HANA.conf must be created.
 For older SLES and RHEL releases, these parameters must be set in/etc/sysctl.conf.

 - The sunrpc.tcp_slot_table_entries = 128 parameter must be set in/etc/modprobe.d/sunrpc-local.conf.
-If the file does not exist, you need to create it first by adding the following entry:
+If the file does not exist, you need to create it first by adding the entry:

 - options sunrpc tcp_max_slot_table_entries=128

-The fourth step is to check the system time of your HANA Large Instance unit.
+The fifth step is to check the system time of your HANA Large Instance unit.
 The instances are deployed with a system time zone.
 This time zone represents the location of the Azure region in which the HANA Large Instance stamp is located.
 You can change the system time or time zone of the instances you own.

 If you order more instances into your tenant, you need to adapt the time zone of the newly delivered instances.
 Microsoft has no insight into the system time zone you set up with the instances after the handover.
 Thus, newly deployed instances might not be set in the same time zone as the one you changed to.
 It's is your responsibility as customer to adapt the time zone of the instance(s) that were handed over, if necessary.

-The fifth step is to check etc/hosts.
+The sixth step is to check etc/hosts.
 As the blades get handed over, they have different IP addresses that are assigned for different purposes.
 Check the etc/hosts file.
 When units are added into an existing tenant, don't expect to have etc/hosts of the newly deployed systems maintained correctly with the IP addresses of systems that were delivered earlier.
 It's your responsibility as customer to makes sure that a newly deployed instance can interact and resolve the names of the units that you deployed earlier in your tenant.

 For Type II units, only the SLES 12 SP2 OS version is currently supported.